DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 inherited from the parent org to the child orgs, but will also include any tag configurations set directly on those children.
 The origin of a given tag configuration can be discerned from the `tag_config_source` field.

-In order to migrate to the v2 API, users should pass the `include_descendants=true` parameter.
-They can then filter out any records in the response that do not match the tag_config_source of the tag configuration set on the parent org.
+In the v2 API, if the parameter `include_descendants=true` is supplied (this is the default) then the response will contain data for the parent org and all children of the parent.
+This will include all data from tag configurations inherited from the parent org to the child orgs, but will also include any tag configurations set directly on those

 #### Serverless Monitoring Usage